• Skip to primary navigation

 • 1 tbsp sriracha

 • Place the sliced fish fillets in a bowl with the buttermilk, salt, white pepper and garlic salt.
-Mix together, place in the fridge to marinate for 20-30 minutes (it doesn't need to marinate for too long as the fish is already tender).
+Mix together, and place in the fridge to marinate for 20-30 minutes (it doesn't need to marinate for too long as the fish is already tender).

 • Heat around 1 inch of oil in a large frying pan on a medium-high heat until hot.
 Preheat the oven to a low heat to keep the fish warm once cooked.

-• Mix together the fish coating ingredients (except the oil) in a bowl.
+• Mix together the fish-coating ingredients (except the oil) in a bowl.
 Take the fish out of the fridge.
 Lift a piece from the buttermilk and allow the excess to drip off.
 Dredge the fish in the crispy coating mixture – ensuring it’s fully covered.
 Place on a tray and repeat until all of the fish is coated.

 • Place the fish pieces carefully in the oil, 4-5 pieces at a time and fry, turning once until golden and crispy (about 3-4 minutes per batch).
-Once cooked, removed from the oil with a slotted spoon, place on a baking tray and place in the oven to keep warm.
+Once cooked, remove from the oil with a slotted spoon, place on a baking tray and place in the oven to keep warm.
 Repeat with the rest of the fish.

 • Meanwhile, mix together all of the pico de gallo ingredients in a bowl.

 • Heat a second large frying pan on a high heat and add a tortilla to the dry pan.
-Cook until lightly browned, then turn over and cook the other side until lightly browned (should take around 30-60 seconds each side).
+Cook until lightly browned, then turn over and cook the other side until lightly browned (should take around 30-60 seconds on each side).
 Place on a plate and repeat with the rest of the tortillas.

 • Mix together the mayonnaise and sriracha and put to one side.